CODES-group/opyrability/docs/_build/html/_sources/process_model.md

 In the function `dma_mr_design` above, the function input `u` is a two-dimensional vector allocating the tube length and tube diameter values, respectively.
 The return is also a two-dimensional array, allocating the benzene production and methane conversion.
-Note that the system is numerically integrated using `jax.experimental.ode.odeint`
+Note that the system is numerically integrated using `jax.experimental.ode.odeint`.